nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Phase 1 (White)

+  - Fargo - TurnBlack Serge
-  - Serge - 2 / 3 / 2
+  - Serge - 2 / 2 (Must Hit)
-  - Glenn - 2 / 2
+  - Glenn - Get to Level 3
-  - Fargo - Get to Level 3 - TurnGreen Serge
+  - Fargo - Get to Level 4
+  - Serge - Defend (Should be around 5/6 Stamina)
-  - Serge - 3 then 3 [2 then 2 then 2] (don't mash)
+  - Serge - 1 then 2 [1 / 1 then 2]
-  - Glenn & Serge - 2 / 2 / 2 to trigger the next phase

 - Phase 2 (Yellow)

-  - Glenn - Get Serge to 5 Stamina [Deal 150 damage aside from Stamina Pushing] - Strengthen Serge
+  - Glenn - Turn Green Serge Strengthen Serge
+  - Serge - Defend [Defend again]
+  - Glenn - Strengthen Serge
   - Fargo - EagleEye Serge
-  - Serge - 3 then 3
+  - Serge - 1/3 then 3
-  - Glenn & Serge - 2 / 2 / 2 to trigger the next phase
+  - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 3 (Red)

   - Glenn - TurnBlue Serge
-  - Fargo - Target Dragon God
-    - Get Serge to 6 Stamina
-    - Vigora Serge
+  - Fargo - Attack until Serge is at 6 Stamina - Vigora Serge
-  - Serge - Target Dragon God
-    - 3 then 3 [3 then 3 then 1]
+  - Serge - 3 then 3

 - Phase 4 (Green)

   - Serge has 46 STR
     - Serge - 1 / 3 / 3 then 3
   - Serge has 44 - 45 STR
-    - Serge - 3 / 3
-    - Glenn - Defend (or 1 if not Level 3)
+    - Glenn - Defend
-    - Serge - 2 then 3
+    - Serge - 2 / 3 / 3 then 3
   - Serge is below 44 STR
     - Serge - Turn Yellow Serge (yes, TurnYellow yourself you're under Vigora btw)
     - Serge - 3/3 then 3
-  - Serge & Glenn - 2 / 2 / 2 to trigger the next phase
+  - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 5 (Blue)